How to wean your child from breastfeeding?

 Start with foods that are slightly soft inconsistency.

-Mashed banana is top weaning food as it is sweet, easy to swallow, and to digest.
+- Mashed banana is top weaning food as it is sweet, easy to swallow, and digest.

 Once your baby is familiar with the taste of these and her tummy is happy with them, you can mix two vegetables or fruits and give them to her.